History of the Jews in Mexico: Jewish neighborhoods of Mexico City

 In the 1920s, the Jewish community in Mexico City still centered in the Historic Downtown northeast of the Zócalo around Jesús María street, "the equivalent of Delancey Street" in New York, according to author Ilan Stavans.
-In the 1930s and 40s many Jewish residents moved to the leafy streetcar suburbs of Roma and Condesa, where Yiddish was the unofficial language of Parque México, the local park.
+In the 1930s and 1940s many Jewish residents moved to the leafy streetcar suburbs of Roma and Condesa, where Yiddish was the unofficial language of Parque México, the local park.
 Today, in the area, there is a Jewish museum, archives, synagogue, and kosher deli at Acapulco Street #70, several more small orthodox synagogues hidden inside houses on Amsterdam Avenue, and another synagogue at the corner of Montes de Oca and Parral streets.
 In the 1950s, 60s, and 70s, Jews moved further west to Polanco, Lomas de Chapultepec, Interlomas, Bosques de las Lomas, and Tecamachalco, where the majority are now based.

 Crypto-Jewish resurgence

-The Mexican Inquisition succeeded in eliminating all vestiges of open Judaism in Mexico but there are an estimated 20,000 Mexicans with Jewish ancestry.
+The Inquisition in Mexico succeeded in eliminating all practices of colonial-era Judaism in Mexico, however cultural vestiges remain in the forms of syncretic religious rituals and blended cuisine.

+Additionally, some Mexican Mestizos have significant genetic contribution from Sephardic Jews.
+A 2018 study published in Nature found that 297 Mexicans (from the 1288 Mexican individuals studied) had more than 5% genetic markers matching the "Sephardic/East/South Mediterranean" grouping.
+Specifically for markers matching likely Sephardic ancestry, the median for the 297 individuals was around 3% and the third quartile was around 11%.
+The average contribution of "Sephardic/East/South Mediterranean" ancestry in Latin America is higher than the Iberian Peninsula, suggesting a larger migration of Christian converts (from Judaism and Islam) than indicated by historical records.

 While the Crypto-Jews were assimilated into the general populace, there are families in Mexico and the southwest United States that practice what appear to be Jewish rituals and customs, knowing or not knowing where these come from.
-For those claiming Crypto-Jewish heritage one or more of three lines of evidence are usually presented: the existence of Jewish rituals in the family, the existence of Inquisition records with Jewish family names and the oral history of the family.
+For those claiming direct Crypto-Jewish heritage one or more of three lines of evidence are usually presented: the existence of Jewish rituals in the family, the existence of Inquisition records with Jewish family names and the oral history of the family.
 It also generally includes strong secrecy about family history and rituals.
 For some descendants, the discovery of Crypto-Jewish heritage leads them to reclaiming all or some of the Sephardic Jewish faith, often by adopting a number of rituals and customs.

 In 1880, Bonifacio Laureano Moyar worked to find and organize the descendants of Conversos or Crypto-Jews with the aim of restoring full Jewish worship among them.
 These efforts led to the establishment in 1920 of the Kahal Kadosh Bnej Elohim in Venta Prieta, Hidalgo (since 1930 the location of the Jewish Community of Venta Prieta).
 There is also a small community of Conversos practicing Judaism in the Vallejo neighborhood of Mexico City, but the main immigrant Jewish organizations do not recognize them.